 BA22 8RN

-Sometimes, someone from social care may need to come and see you at home to make sure we give you the best advice.
-This could include advice about equipment and alterations to your home to help you or your carer manage more easily.
-For example, a hoist and sling or minor works such as stair rails.
-We may be able to provide them free of charge through our Community Equipment and Wheelchair Service.
+Sometimes, someone from social care might need to visit you at home to give you the best advice.
+They can suggest equipment and changes to your home to help you or your carer.
+For example, they might recommend a hoist and sling or small changes like stair rails.
+We might be able to provide them free of charge through our Community Equipment and Wheelchair Service.

-You may need major alterations to your home, such as putting in a stair-lift or wet-floor shower.
-If this is the case, we may contact your housing provider about this, or ask for you to be considered for a Disabled Facilities Grant (DFG).
-You will be asked for information about your finances and you may have to pay towards the cost of the work.
+You might need major alterations to your home, like adding a stair-lift or a wet-floor shower.
+If this happens, we might talk to your housing provider or ask for you to be considered for a Disabled Facilities Grant.
+We will ask about your finances and you might have to help pay for the work.

 There are other ways you can stay safe and independent at home.
-Community alarm services, or Lifelines, are low-cost pendant alarm services for anyone who needs support at home or may be at risk of falling.
-They can offer a wide range of alarms to suit every individual and the highly trained support team will help you to find the right alarm for you.
+Community alarm services, or lifelines, are low-cost pendant alarms for people who need help at home or might be at risk of falling.
+They have many types of alarms, and our highly trained support team will help you find the right one.

-When the alarm button is pressed, an alert is directed to a call centre that will respond instantly.
-The centre can speak to you even if you are not near the phone, but this will only happen when the button is pressed.
-Additional alerts can be added to the system, including falls alarms, smoke alarms, door exits sensors and heat alarms.
-In some areas there is also a 24-hour lifeline response service that will attend your home if you need help.
+When you press the alarm button, it sends an alert to a call centre that answers right away.
+They can talk to you even if you are not near the phone, but only when you press the button.
+You can add more alerts, like fall alarms, smoke alarms, door exit sensors and heat alarms.
+In some places, there is also a 24-hour lifeline service that can come to your home if you need help.

-Carer pagers are also available and can alert a family member or friend of a sensor being triggered.
-This can be particularly helpful and reassuring if you have returned home after being in hospital.
+Carer pagers are also available.
+They can alert a family member or friend if a sensor goes off.
+This can be very helpful and reassuring if you have returned home after being in hospital.

-Video below shows you how Somerset Lifeline works:
+The video below shows how Somerset Lifeline works.

-There are many other products available to support people to live as independently as possible at home.
-These products are often known as Assistive Technology or Technology Enabled Care.
+There are many other products to help people live independently at home.
+These are called Assistive Technology or Technology Enabled Care.

-Technology can remind and inform people and their carers about things that need to be done around the home, such as taking medicines on time.
-It can alert a family member or carer that a person has got out of bed at night and needs assistance.
-Or it can alert a monitoring centre that something has happened to ensure people get the help they need.
+Technology can remind people and their carers about things to do at home, like taking medicine on time.
+It can alert a family member or carer if someone gets out of bed at night and needs help.
+It can also alert a monitoring centre if something happens, so people get the help they need.

-To find out how technology can help you at home or while out and about, make an appointment to visit our Independent Living Centres or visit the HFT Virtual Smarthouse website.
+To learn how technology can help you at home or when you are out, make an appointment to visit our Independent Living Centres or check out the Hft Virtual Smarthouse website.

 Community Equipment and Wheelchair Service

-The Community Equipment and Wheelchair Service provides a range of equipment to help you live independently, whether it’s equipment for your home, or things to help you while out and about.
-Somerset residents can borrow equipment as long as needed from this service, which includes delivery and fitting, servicing, collection and recycling.
+The Community Equipment and Wheelchair Service offers a range of equipment to help you live on your own.
+This includes equipment for your home and for when you are out.
+Somerset residents can borrow this equipment for as long as they need.
+The service includes delivery, fitting, servicing, collection and recycling.

-More information about wheelchairs can be found here: Somerset Wheelchair Service
+You can find more information about wheelchairs on the Somerset Wheelchair Service website.

-The Community Equipment and Wheelchair Service is provided on behalf of Somerset Council and NHS Somerset by Medequip, supported by AJM Healthcare.
+The Community Equipment and Wheelchair Service is provided by Medequip supported by AJM Healthcare, on behalf of Somerset Council and NHS Somerset.

 Returning Equipment